LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 The downside is that this is a pretty cumbersome bit of code to write.
 If you've not already bought into the idea of using Rx, this might well be enough to make you think "I'll just stick with ordinary .NET events, thanks.
 But the cumbersome nature is a symptom of what is wrong with .NET events.
 We wouldn't have had to write anything so ugly if events had been first class citizens in the first place.

 Not only has that second-class status meant we couldn't just pass the event itself as an argument, it has also meant that we've had to state type arguments explicitly.
 The relationship between an event's delegate type (`FileSystemEventHandler` in this example) and its event argument type (`FileSystemEventArgs` here) is, in general, not something that C#'s type inference can determine automatically, which is why we've had to specify both types explicitly.
 (Events that use the generic `EventHandler<T>` type are more amenable to type inference, and can use a slightly less verbose version of `FromEventPattern`.
 Unfortunately, relatively few events actually use that.
-Some events provide information besides the fact that something just happened, and use the base `EventHandler` type, and for those kinds of events, you can in fact omit the type arguments completely, making the code slightly less ugly.
+Some events provide no information besides the fact that something just happened, and use the base `EventHandler` type, and for those kinds of events, you can in fact omit the type arguments completely, making the code slightly less ugly.
 You still need to provide the add and remove callbacks though.)

 Notice that the return type of `FromEventPattern` in this example is `IObservable<EventPattern<FileSystemEventArgs>>`.
 The `EventPattern<T>` type encapsulates the information that the event passes to handlers.
 Most .NET events follow a common pattern in which handler methods take two arguments: an `object sender`, which just tells you which object raised the event (useful if you attach one event handler to multiple objects) and then a second argument of some type derived from `EventArgs` that provides information about the event. `EventPattern<T>` just packages these two arguments into a single object that offers `Sender` and `EventArgs` properties.
 In cases where you don't in fact want to attach one handler to multiple sources, you only really need that `EventArgs` property, which is why the earlier `FileSystemWatcher` examples went on to extract that just that, to get a simpler result of type `IObservable<FileSystemEventArgs>`.
 It did this with the `Select` operator, which we'll get to in more detail later: